HehuaTang/vrouter-pktgen-tests/README.md

 * 5mins.lua: check how many packets were sent in 300 seconds time.
 * 4billionpkts.lua: check how long does it take to send 4 294 967 295
   packets.
-* pktgen2vrouter-rx.lua, pktgen2vrouter-tx.lua - used with the following
-  setup:
+* pktgen2vrouter-5mins.lua, pktgen2vrouter-4billionpkts.lua: to be ran
+  in pair with 5mins.lua and 4billionpkts.lua, but on a Linux node with Pktgen-DPDK, in the following setup:
   VM --- vRouter ---<MPLSoUDP>--- Pktgen-DPDK@Linux

-5mins and 4billionpkts tests display result with following data:
+Tests display result with following data:
 * duration in seconds, number of packets sent, TX speed in Mpkts/sec,
     number of packets received, RX speed in Mpkts/sec, delta TX'd packets
     minus RX'd packets.

-Logs are saved in /root.
+Logs with result are saved in /root.

 ## vRouter Configuration Scripts
 Those scripts can be used to configure vRouter for defined scenarios.
 Currently
 supported:
 * MPLSoUDP
-  VM1 --- vRouter1 ---<MPLSoUDP>--- vRouter2 --- VM2
+  * VM1 --- vRouter1 ---MPLSoUDP--- vRouter2 --- VM2
-  or
-  VM --- vRouter ---<MPLSoUDP>--- Pktgen-DPDK@Linux (use scripts on vRouter node only)
+  * VM --- vRouter ---MPLSoUDP--- Pktgen-DPDK@Linux

 You should see the 00.config.sh script to adjust configuration for your needs, e.g. MAC and IP addresses, filenames of VM qcow2 images, etc.